 Walking is the kinder, gentler cousin of running and jogging.
 It gives you many of the same benefits, including building strength in the leg muscles and stronger bones.
 At the same time, it puts less stress on your joints.
 If your ultimate goal is to run a mile, or a marathon, walking is a good start.

 These popular total-body workouts help you strengthen your "core," the area through your back and abdomen. .These muscles are needed for many activities.
-Some yoga poses can also benefit your calves and other leg muscles.
+Some yoga poses can also benefit your leg muscles and upper body.

 Most types of dancing strengthen your core and hips.
 From ballet to belly dancing, waltz to disco, any type of dance you enjoy is a good choice.

 Soccer keeps you moving and is great for your glutes and the legs.
-You get stronger to sprint and to kick.
+Sprinting and kicking make them even stronger.
 Basketball also builds your strength and speed, plus your shoulders benefit when you shoot hoops.Or, run the bases on the baseball diamond to work your glutes and legs.

 Bowling can make you stronger.
 Many bowlers see their forearm muscles develop; bowling balls weigh up to 16 pounds.
 It can also work your shoulder and leg muscles.
 You should also do a total-body workout so you cover the side of your body you don't bowl with, too.